FAQ on finding tests

 PsycINFO, a database of articles from Psychology journals.
 Available online if you go to the “E-Resources List (A-Z)” on the Library’s home page.

-TUG has several books to assist you in writing your own test.
-They are available from TRELLIS if you do a basic search in subject with the terms psychological test.
+The Waterloo library has several books to assist you in writing your own test.
+They are available from the library catalogue if you do a basic search in subject with the terms psychological test.
 Remember you can sort the results according to date published.

 Some introductory books include:

-You can find other books in the library catalog, TRELLIS by searching for keywords like:
+You can find other books in the library catalog, OMNI by searching for keywords like:

 "Experiments" OR "Experimental design"